DynamicLoader/ABYDOS/ReadMe.md

 ```bash
 qemu-system-riscv64 -M virt -m 256M -nographic -bios build/platform/generic/firmware/fw_jump.elf -kernel ../build/AbydOS_KNL
 ```

+Multi-hart is supported, so `-smp 8` can be added to test.

 If you'd like to connect a FLASH, just generate a flash file with exact size of 32MB, then add the arguement below: